jmrog/jQuery-cloneStructure/README.md

 # jQuery-cloneStructure
 A jQuery plugin that clones only the *structure* of a jQuery collection of nodes -- i.e., only the tree of nodes itself, without any of the various classes, attributes, etc., on the elements of the tree.
+Optionally, the plugin can be used to remove only the `id` attributes from a collection of nodes, leaving the remaining attributes and classes (etc.) in tact.

 Usage
 =====